SSTech2407/Boston-house-price/README.md

 - Flask web app for user interaction
 - Clean HTML + CSS interface
 - Predicts house prices based on input data
-- Ready for deployment on platforms like Render

 ---